codeapologist/DataAbstractions.DapperParameters/README.md

 # DataAbstractions.DapperParameters

-A library to easily build Dapper dynamic parameters using a Fluent API.
+### A library for building Dapper dynamic parameters with a simple a fluent API.

-Start building parameters from any object with the .BuildParameters() extension method
+CreateParameters() extension method will turn each property into a dynamic parameter using the property name and value.
 ```csharp
 public class MyObject
 {